 Extracting Logic from main

-Now we’re done refactoring our configuration parsing; let’s turn to our program’s logic.
-As we laid out in the “Separation of Concerns for Binary Projects” section, we’re going to extract a function named run that will hold all of the logic currently in the main function not involved with setting up configuration or handling errors.
-Once we’re done, main will be concise and easy to verify by inspection, and we’ll be able to write tests for all of the other logic.
+Now that we’ve finished refactoring the configuration parsing, let’s turn to the program’s logic.
+As we stated in “Separation of Concerns for Binary Projects” on page XX, we’ll extract a function named run that will hold all the logic currently in the main function that isn’t involved with setting up configuration or handling errors.
+When we’re done, main will be concise and easy to verify by inspection, and we’ll be able to write tests for all the other logic.

+Prod: fill/confirm xref

 Listing 12-11 shows the extracted run function.
-For now, we’re making only the small, incremental improvement of extracting the function.
+For now, we’re just making the small, incremental improvement of extracting the function.
 We’re still defining the function in src/main.rs:

+Prod: See the cross-reference above.

-Filename: src/main.rs
+src/main.rs

 fn main() {

-// ...snip...
+// --snip--

 println!("Searching for {}", config.query);